Research | Extension | Outreach

 Ken is a former vegetable producer from central Indiana.
 He operated a 20 acre commercial produce farm outside of Indianapolis in the 1980’s and 1990’s.
 He currently teaches and has active research in entomology, soil health, crop production and agriculturally related climate and water resources.
 He oversees several projects with graduate students; including multispecies intercropping, variety trials, soil water, climate change and Central Texas fruit crops, novel crops, Soil For Water project in the Hill Country in collaboration with NCAT and more.
 He also oversees the Texas State University Students’ Sustainable Farm.
 He is involved in multiple USDA programs.

-Katie Tritsch, Graduate Assistant & Program Contact
+Katie Tritsch, Graduate Research Assistant & Program Contact

 Katie is the graduate assistant and point of contact for SPI.
 She is currently pursuing her MS in Integrated Agricultural Sciences at Texas State with a focus on agricultural policy and economics.
 She spent several years managing diversified organic vegetable farms in both Texas and California.
 She brings with her practical production farming knowledge, strong writing and organizational skills, and a genuine love of food and agriculture.